 How to Apply Frosted Window Film

-Frosted window film is used for many reasons.
-One popular use is to give homeowners more privacy by either covering a portion of a window or a glass front door with privacy frosted window film, for example.
+Using frosted window film gives homeowners more privacy, while at the same time allowing the light to come in.
+You can either cover a portion or all of a window or a glass door.
 This prevents nosy passers-by from getting a good look inside your home.
-It's also very useful within your home, as it can be used to provide more privacy in a bathroom, for example when used on clear shower glass.
+It's also very useful inside, as it can be used to provide more privacy in a bathroom, on windows or on clear shower glass.

 So many uses for this wonderful invention, but the question that often comes up is 'how easy is it to apply to windows?’
 I won't deceive you by saying it's very easy to apply, as I've certainly had my share of mishaps with it catching on other pieces of furniture before going up, or getting full of bubbles that I couldn't get out no matter how hard I tried.
 Having said that, it is a fairly simple procedure providing you follow the instructions and don't try any short cuts.